Build a URL Shortener with Nitro on Cloudflare Pages

 npm install zod

-Now, we need to create the /create route to handle the POST request and store the URL in the KV.
-The route is named create.post.tsx and is located in the server/routes folder.
+Create the /create route to manage the POST request and store the URL in the KV.
+This route is labeled create.post.tsx and resides in the server/routes directory.

 tsx